Klopp1/hello-world/README.md

 Hi humans,

 My name is Anonymous.
-I loev to code and I love to watch other people code.
-I mean, why note?
+I love to code and I love to watch other people code.
+I mean, why not?
 Coding is the fundamental tool that makes computers work.
 Without coding, where would we be?